For The Bench

 1 W-W

-Generate some garden power with this little trumpet that emulates a wind turbine.
+Generate some garden wattage with this powerful little trumpet that emulates a wind turbine.
 All white, fragrant, sunproof, windproof.
-A big planting will output a lot of spring electricity.
+A big planting will produce a lot of spring electricity.
 From Walter Blom.

 2 YYW-YPP

 Labelled an intermediate and labelled a dwarf I dutifully planted Solera in the miniatures bed.
-And there it blooms every year like Baby Huey over taxing the crib, a sixth grader towering over the principal.
-Can develop a lovely color along with a flattened perianth :will be of good service on the bench if you remember to pick it .
+And there it blooms every year like Baby Huey over-taxing the crib, a sixth grader towering over the principal.
+Makes lots of consistent blooms that develop a lovely color along with a flattened perianth.
+I see Solera often at shows as a dependable team player, especially in collections.
+It is more late than mid season blooming for us in Connecticut.
 From Brian Duncan.

 1 W-W